 A reserved variable name that may not be set or used in a construction environment.
-(See "Variable Substitution," below.)
+(See the manpage section "Variable Substitution" for more information).

 VENDOR

 The person or organization who supply the packaged software.
 This is used to fill in the Vendor: field in the controlling information for RPM packages, and the Manufacturer: field in the controlling information for MSI packages.